What Is a Temporary Restraining Order and How Do You Get One?

 Also known as a "TRO," a temporary restraining order is a court order that limits someone from taking a specific action.
-A TRO is enforced by police or court officers.
+A TRO is enforced by police or court officers and is often used in situations involving immediate threats or harm, such as domestic violence or harassment.
+It provides temporary protection until a more permanent legal resolution is reached.

 What Is a TRO?

-A TRO is a type of legal injunction that restricts the actions of an individual or business.
+The TRO meaning refers to a Temporary Restraining Order, a type of legal injunction that restricts the actions of an individual or business.
 Because individual rights are primary in the U.S., the bar is high for requesting and getting permission for a TRO.
 There are several types of TRO, and they may have different names in various states across the country.
 Rules about TROs vary by state, but they follow some general principles.
 Depending on where you are, a TRO may refer to an injunction, a protective order, or a restraining order.

 Examples of TRO include a couple considering divorce when one partner seeks to sell a property they own.
 The other partner can request an injunction or TRO to prevent the sale until the divorce court determines the second partner's share (if any) in ownership.